Signs of a Bad Mice Infestation

 Dealing With a Bad Mice Infestation

 Swift action is key to getting rid of mice or rats in your home and preventing further issues.
-You have options for dealing with a bad mouse infestation, including do-it-yourself (DIY) methods or bringing in a mouse exterminator.
+You have options for dealing with a bad mouse infestation, including do-it-yourself (DIY) methods or investing in a mouse exterminator.

 DIY Methods for Mice Control